-New development shall be sited and designed to avoid adverse visual impacts to visually sensitive areas, including those protected by HPCC1.1 and 1.2.
+New development shall be sited and designed to avoid adverse visual impacts to scenic areas.
 Visual impact assessments may be required as part of the project review.
 Development proposed adjacent to scenic roads or vistas shall preserve distinctive features of the scenic resource including tree canopy, wooded road edges, stone walls, winding road character, and scenic views.
 Development adjacent to or within scenic vistas shall be clustered and designed to limit the visibility of the new development.